Super Bowl XLV halftime show: Critical reception

-The performance received a negative critical reception.
+The performance received negative reviews from critics, and mixed to negative reviews from audiences and fans.
+A national viewer poll conducted by ESPN found that 35% (a plurality) of respondents graded the performance an "F".
+Celebrities and musicians such as Justin Bieber, Seth MacFarlane, and Kim Kardashian reacted more positively.
+Taboo responded to the negative reviews and comments, and cited technical issues and overwhelming visuals as possible factors.

+Billboard was critical of Fergie's vocal performance, tweeting: "gotta love Fergie Ferg, but her voice sounded a little strained.
+Will.i.am was futuristic swagger but Stacy stumbled a bit."
 Vince Cestone of Bleacher Report called the performance "uninspiring," and wrote that "The Black Eyed Peas were pathetic—or mediocre at best."
 However, he praised the visual effects of the performance as "impressive."
 JP Starkey of SB Nation Dallas wrote, "It wasn't entertaining, it wasn't fun, the songs were brutally bad and didn't translate to a live setting whatsoever."
 Paul Cashmere of Undercover.fm called the performance "hideous."
 Nekesa Mumbi Moody of the Associated Press declared, "The Black Eyed Peas brought the youth, but little else," but praised Usher's part of the performance as a "brief exhilarating moment."
 Ben Werner of the Orange County Register called the performance a "glittering bore."

-A national viewer poll conducted by ESPN found that 35% (a plurality) of respondents graded the performance an "F".

 When reviewing the Super Bowl XLVII halftime show in 2013, the Associated Press' Mesfin Fekadu retrospectively called the Black Eyed Peas' performance "disastrous."
 In 2019, Maeve McDermott of USA Today retrospectively ranked the show as the fifth "most disastrous" Super Bowl halftime show, writing, "The Black Eyed Peas revealed themselves to be a woefully inadequate live act for the halftime show."
 In 2020, Rob Sheffield of Rolling Stone ranked the performance as the worst-ever Super Bowl halftime show.
 In 2021, Patrick Ryan of USA Today wrote that it ranks among the worst halftime shows of the 2010s, calling it a "futuristic eyesore".